cmaqr/CXS/README.md

 - **MQTT Connection Issues:** Verify the MQTT broker IP and credentials. 🔗
 - **IR Signal Not Working:** Check the IR LED wiring and test the IR signal with an IR receiver or smartphone camera. 📸

-## Future Improvements 🔮
-- Add support for additional IR commands.
-- Implement OTA (Over-the-Air) updates for firmware.
-- Enhance security with SSL/TLS for MQTT.
-- Add a web interface for configuration.

 ## Acknowledgments 🙌
 - Libraries used in the project: [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266), [PubSubClient](https://github.com/knolleary/pubsubclient).